zfscgy/SimplePIR-python/README.md

 print(f"Expected {database[index]}, get {r}")
 ```

-Notice that, in this implementation, each database entry is only a small integer whose upper bound can be computed via the database size, in order to meet security&correctness standards, using the bound computed in *Theorem C.1* in the paper.
+In this implementation, each database entry is only a small integer whose upper bound can be computed via the database size, in order to meet security&correctness standards, using *Theorem C.1* in the paper.

-If your database contain larger records, you can split one record into multiple "small integers".
+If your database contains larger records, you can split one record into multiple "small integers".
 Also, there are several optimization methods in the original paper which may be helpful.

 ## Security Notice